zoyander/saiams/public/docs/02_getting-started-with-the-intrapology-software.md

 [(Click here for main table of contents)](../README.md)

-# Getting Started With the Intrapology Software
+# Getting Started With Intrinsink

 - [Downloading the Starter Template](#downloading-the-starter-template)
 - [Basic Configuration](#basic-configuration)
 - [Testing a Performance on Your Computer](#testing-a-performance-on-your-computer)
 - [Installing Inky](#installing-inky)

-Here we will walk you through the setup needed to edit and test Intrapology performances.
+Here we will walk you through the setup needed to edit and test Intrinsink performances.

 ## Downloading the Starter Template

-The Intrapology starter template can be found at [https://github.com/squinky/intrapology-hello-world](https://github.com/squinky/intrapology-hello-world).
+The Intrinsink starter template can be found at [https://github.com/squinky/intrinsink-hello-world](https://github.com/squinky/intrinsink-hello-world).
 To download the template, first click the green button labeled “Code” (circled in red below):

 ![hello_world_github_crop_1_annotated.jpeg](./media/hello_world_github_crop_1_annotated.jpeg)